National Highway Traffic Safety Administration (NHTSA), DOT.

 2. The recipient may be requested to conduct an oral presentation of project activities for the COTR and other interested NHTSA personnel.
-For planning purposes, assume that these presentations will be conducted at the NHTSA Office of Traffic and Injury Control Programs, Washington, D.C or at a conference identified by the COTR.
+For planning purposes, assume that these presentations will be conducted at the NHTSA Office of Traffic and Injury Control Programs, Washington, DC.
 An original and three copies of briefing materials shall be submitted to the COTR.Start Signature

 BILLING CODE 4910-59-P